The Value of Prayer

 You might be praying for someone who operates a printing press in our production department where safety and accuracy are so important.
 In answer to your prayers, God will give that person an extra measure of alertness, a bit more stamina and above all, joy in the knowledge that he or she is serving Jesus.

-You might be praying for missionaries who are going door to door on a canvas.
-Door to door ministry can be discouraging and lonely.
+You might be praying for missionaries who are going door to door on a canvass.
+Door-to-door ministry can be discouraging and lonely.
 It needs to be bathed in prayer.
 We approach about nineteen doors where people refuse to listen for every one door where someone will take a moment to hear what we want to tell them.
 Your prayers will give the missionaries a little more courage in those situations.

 We usually send people out two by two, that they might pray for one another and give one another cheer.
 Yet sometimes it is just not possible to send along a second person.
 In such a case, your prayers are vital.
 They can give that lone missionary a sense of God’s presence.